 For both these reasons, it is necessary to do as in the previous examples, that is to say declare heirs to STACK, such as INT_STACK , STR_STACK etc. Features of STACK will be redefined in each of these classes, but only to adapt the types of their arguments and, in the case of top, of the result.
-Thus for example INT_STACK will contain feature redefinitions such as etc. (the reader may complete this example based on the MATRIX case).
+Thus for example, INT_STACK will contain feature redefinitions such as space: ARRAY [INT_STACKABLE];

-'''

-space: ARRAY [INT_STACKABLE];

-push (x: INT_STACKABLE) is
+push ((x: INT_STACKABLE) is

 do general_stack_push (x) end;

-'''